Thoracoscopy

 Thoracoscopic Surgery Recovery Time

 Recovery from the thoracoscopy may take a few days.
-You may need to remain in the hospital with a chest tube in place to drain fluids from the chest cavity.
-This prevents or treats a buildup of fluid.
+You may need to remain in the hospital with a chest tube in place to drain fluids from the chest cavity, which prevents or treats fluid buildup.

 You may also need to be monitored for lung function to ensure that your lungs are expanding fully and that they were not punctured during the procedure.
 By one or two weeks after the procedure, you should be recovered and healed.